dendrograms/astrodendro/docs/plotting.rst

 The catalog properties of dendrogram structures will be plotted here.
-You can select structures directly from the scatter plot by clicking and dragging a "lasso", and the selected structures will be highlighted in the linked viewer:
+You can select structures directly from the scatter plot by clicking and dragging a lasso, and the selected structures will be highlighted in other plots:

 .. image:: scatter_screenshot.png
    :width: 50%